Cookie Preferences

 What to document first

-Prioritise processes where errors are costly, work is repeated often, or ramp-up time hurts throughput.
+Prioritise documenting critical business processes where errors are costly, work is repeated often, or ramp-up time hurts throughput.
 In most SMEs, the first wave typically includes:

 • Lead handling and qualification